ShamanicProgramming/panorama-webservice/README.md

 #### /add and checking tool

 New panoramas can be added to the database one by one with the /add url.
-Pass the arguments id, heading, lat, lng, title, provider and qa_status with GET. id is compolsory, heading will be set to 0 as default and other attributes will be NULL if not set.
-Set qa_status argument to 'not_checked' if it needs to be looked over later otherwise set it to 'checked' if you're confident it is correct. qa_status defaults to 'not_checked'.
+Pass the arguments id, heading, lat, lng, title, provider and qa_status with GET.
+Heading will be set to 0 by default and other attributes will be NULL if not set.
+Set qa_status argument to 'not_checked' if it needs to be looked over later.
+Otherwise set it to 'checked' if you're confident it is correct. qa_status defaults to 'not_checked'.

 Set the 'check' argument to 'true' to display the checking tool in a browser.
 This displays a panorama view and form for adjusting/finding information before submitting.
-Entering panos with the checking tool submit button will automatically make the 'checked'.
+Entering panos with the checking tool submit button will automatically make it 'checked'.

+Leaving the id blank will also return the checking tool.

 Examples: